-Ratings are submitted to TERM in two ways via:
+Impacts and updates to thermal-based Transmission Facility Ratings are submitted to TERM in two ways via:

-1) TERM user interface (UI) in eDART 2) EMS/TERM Bridge
+- 1) TERM user interface (UI) in eDART - 2) EMS/TERM Bridge

-Requirements for which facilities require ratings are outlined in Appendix C: List of Monitored Priorities
+Requirements for which facilities require Transmission Facility Ratings are outlined in Appendix C: List of Monitored Priorities

-Users submit ratings change tickets via the eDART UI and PJM staff then reviews the submissions for approval and/or implementation.
-TERM tickets submitted via eDART can be classified as either 'Permanent' or 'Temporary.'
-Users entering a permanent ticket are required to enter an estimated state date but not an estimated end date.
+Users submit Lookup Table for Transmission Facility Rating change tickets reflecting potential ambient conditions via the TERM application and PJM staff then review the submissions for TO/PJM update, approval and/or implementation.
+TERM Lookup Table tickets can be classified as either 'Permanent' or 'Temporary.'
+Users entering a Permanent ticket are required to enter an estimated state date but not an estimated end date.
 For Temporary tickets, however, users must enter both the estimated state date and estimated end date.
 Neither the estimated start date nor estimated end date automatically trigger any changes in EMS ratings.
-However, if immediate action is required, PJM operators/REs have the ability to enter ratings data directly into EMS (EMS/TERM Bridge), outside of TERM.
+However, if immediate action is required, PJM control room staff have the ability to enter ratings data directly into EMS (EMS/TERM Bridge), outside of TERM.

 PJM's EMS performs the actual limit checking.
-Data is transferred manually from TERM to the EMS where automated programs continuously check that all EMS ratings data is consistent with the corresponding TERM data.
-Periodic checks run each day (0600 and 1800 hours) to verify that the ratings in EMS and in TERM are consistent.
-When differences are found, the system automatically generates TERM tickets to match the EMS ratings.
-A Temporary TERM ticket is created with a status of 'Implemented w/o Approval' when the EMS data and TERM data are inconsistent to reflect the EMS data in TERM.
+Data is transferred manually from TERM to the EMS where automated programs continuously check that EMS ratings data are consistent with the corresponding TERM data.
+When differences are found, the system automatically generates TERM tickets to match the EMS Transmission Facility Ratings.
+In addition, if an individual change is missed, periodic runs each day (0600 and 1800 hours) to true-up and ensure that Transmission Facility Ratings in the EMS and in TERM are consistent.
+Through these checks, whenever such differences are found, a Temporary TERM ticket is created with a status of 'Implemented w/o Approval' when the EMS data and TERM data are inconsistent to reflect the EMS data in TERM.
 No ratings are automatically updated in EMS.

 As TERM tickets are processed, the status of the ticket changes.
-Once the start date/time approaches and necessary approvals are gathered, PJM staff changes the status of the TERM ticket to 'Implemented', and manually processes the ratings to the PJM EMS database.
-Once the EMS database is updated and EMS to TERM bridge runs, the "Actual Start" field gets populated with the date and time the ticket implementation is completed.
+Once the start date/time approaches and necessary approvals are gathered, PJM staff change the status of the TERM ticket to 'Implemented', and manually processes the ratings to the PJM EMS database.
+Once the EMS database is updated and EMS to TERM bridge runs, the "Actual Start" field gets populated with the corresponding date and time of the ticket implementation.

-The Exhibit below illustrates TERM Ticket Submission Process when ticket is initiated by both the TO and by PJM.
+The Exhibit below illustrates TERM Ticket Submission Process when tickets are initiated by either the TO submittal process or by PJM EMS manual entry process.